Team-1280/electrical-book/content/docs/structure/ee/ohmslaw.md

 ## Resistance

 Think of resistance as how much something pushes back, or 'resists' the flow of electrical `current`.
+Resistance is measured in 'ohms', or the greek character 'Ω', a decision made by the scriptwriters foreshadowing what you will learn later.

 To help, let's go back to the water in a pipe model.
 If `voltage` is the water pressure, and `current` is the amount of water passing through the pipe per second, then `resistance` is the size of the pipe that the water is going through.